karlskewes/spinnaker-pac/README.md

 environments if more than one, becomes familiar across teams and departments, accomplishes shorter time-to-value and lower failure rates.

-A single pipeline does put tension on processes and in some cases it may be difficult to achieve a single pipeline for an application.
+A single pipeline does put tension on processes because new artifact versions can pile up waiting for the existing pipeline to complete.

 That all said, you can add your own pipeline template files and wire up applications to use them.